dokaattila/ndb/README.md

 Name Day Finder (ndb) is a Java Spring application for retrieving hungarian namedays.

 ## General Information
-- The project uses a SQL database to store all the hungarian namedays, and is able to return the actual namedays via GET-requests.
+- The project uses an SQLite database to store all the hungarian namedays, and is able to return the actual namedays via GET-requests.
 - The basic purpose of the project was to create a working Java Spring application.